Sylkadi/BrutalCompanyMinus/README.md

 `Custom Weight`: Requires **Use Custom Weights** enabled to be used.

-`Description`: What will be outputted into the UI.
+`Descriptions`: What will be outputted into the UI.

 `Color Hex`: The color that the description will be displayed in.

 `Event Type`: This can be eiter **VeryBad**, **Bad**, **Neutral**, **Good**, **Very Good**, **Remove**

 `Event Enabled`: Will the event be enabled?

+`Enemy 0 Name:` Enemy name to spawn, can be changed.

 `Inside Enemy Rarity`: A **scale** that describes the chance for the enemy to spawn inside